HL7/phd/input/intro-notes/StructureDefinition-PhdBaseObservation-notes.md

 HL7 has defined an extension for the Observation resource to reference a gateway device.
 This extension is used to reference the Device resource representing the Personal Health Gateway (PHG) device.

 ### Unique Observation Identifier - prevention of data duplication
 The *PHD Observation Identifier* is defined to prevent data duplication.
-It can be used as the selection criterium in the conditional create when uploading observations.
+It can be used as the selection criterion in the conditional create when uploading observations.

 Ideally the PHG will implement a duplication detection mechanism and filter out any observations that have already been uploaded.
 One possible mechanism is to record the latest timestamp of any observation received during a connection.
 Then for a given device and patient and upload destination, on a subsequent connection the PHG can filter out any observations with a timestamp earlier than the recorded latest timestamp of the previous connection.
 The latest timestamp is then updated given the information received during the current connection.
 This filter not only saves the server from handling the conditional update transaction but saves bandwidth and upload costs.